Legal Support Services

 Salaries According to BLS

-Average salaries range from $51,380 to $62,390 (25th to 75th percentile) for careers related to legal support.
+Legal Support majors often go into careers where salaries can range from $51,380 to $62,390 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.